Ante and Play - you’re betting your hand will be a higher poker ranking than the Dealer's hand

 If the Dealer’s hand doesn’t contain a Queen or higher, then you will win even money on your Ante bet and the Play bet will be a stand-off.

 If the Dealer has the higher Poker hand, your Ante and Play will both lose.

-In Three card poker a straight has a higher ranking than a flush, which is not the case in 5 card poker.
+In Three Card Poker a straight has a higher ranking than a flush, which is not the case in five card poker.

 When Players have stopped viewing their cards they normally place these under their ‘Play’ bet.

 To register we need a valid email address on our system.
 If you haven’t provided an email address, next time you visit your local casino please update your details with Reception.
 This also applies if your email address has changed.

 If these fixes above don’t help contact Customer Support.